t5zeli00/angular-track-app/README.md

 ## Development server

+You should make heroku a git repository by running the following command: `heroku git:remote -a powerful-inlet-18679`

-Run `heroku open` for a server.
+After run `heroku open` for a server.
 Navigate to `https://powerful-inlet-18679.herokuapp.com/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding